Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - Any other matter which the Registrars in their discretion determine is appropriate.

-- If a party seeks to apply for a bankrupt’s discharge following compliance with prior court discharge orders or where the application is on consent or unopposed, excepting matters where there are alleged conduct issues or section 178 BIA facts, the party shall email the materials to the Bankruptcy Court office at email@example.com, together with a completed request form, and request that the application be scheduled for the next available date.
-The system cannot accommodate large records.
-Accordingly, the parties shall exercise discretion in determining what materials are necessary.
+- If a party seeks to apply for a bankrupt’s discharge following compliance with prior court discharge orders or where the application is on consent or unopposed, excepting matters where there are alleged conduct issues or section 178 BIA facts, the party shall email a completed request form to the Bankruptcy Court office at firstname.lastname@example.org.
+Once a hearing date has been set, the party shall email the materials to the Bankruptcy Court office and, as appliable, upload a copy of the materials to the CaseLines platform at least three days prior to the hearing date.
 The party shall undertake to file a hard copy with the Bankruptcy Court office by regular mail, together with the appropriate filing fee, once regular court operations resume.

-- Motions in writing shall be heard on Monday of each week during the COVID-19 pandemic, or as soon thereafter as the matter can be heard.
+- Motions in writing shall be heard on specified Mondays during the COVID-19 pandemic, or as soon thereafter as the matter can be heard.

 - Once a date for the hearing of an in writing motion has been assigned, the party shall serve the motion in accordance with the notice requirements in the Bankruptcy and Insolvency Act and the procedure set forth in Rule 37.12.1 of the Rules of Civil Procedure shall apply.
-The moving party shall email the materials to the Bankruptcy Court office at firstname.lastname@example.org together with proof of service.
-The system cannot accommodate large records.
-Accordingly, the parties shall exercise discretion in determining what materials are necessary.
+The moving party shall email the materials to the Bankruptcy Court office at email@example.com together with proof of service and, as applicable, shall upload copies to the CaseLines platform at least three days prior to the hearing date.
 The party shall file a hard copy with the Bankruptcy Court office by regular mail, together with the appropriate filing fee, once regular court operations resume.

 - Orders that are granted will be electronically delivered to the party upon disposition.
 The order is effective from its date.